nolangjs/nolangjs/README.md

 	"FieldName2": 25
 }
 ```
+## NoLang Endpoints
-To connect and send a Script to NoLang program, we must use NoLang Endpoints which is described next.
+NoLang Endpoints are the ways To connect and send a Script to a NoLang app.
+Several types of endpoints are supported for example http, socket, ipc, redis and very more.

 # Nolang Application
-Creating application with Nolang is very easy.
+Structure of a Nolang application is very Straightforward.

 ## Structure of a NoLang app